farihafhf/provabook-3/README.md

 4. Deploy automatically on every push to main

 ### Database
-Your Supabase database is already production-ready.
-Just ensure:
+Your PostgreSQL database (used by the Django backend) should be configured securely:
 - Strong database password
-- Row Level Security (RLS) policies enabled
+- Appropriate roles and permissions configured
-- Regular backups configured
+- Regular backups scheduled

 ## 🧭 Current Architecture & Migration